AI-vidence/antakia/README.md

 ```
 jupyter notebook
 ```
-and open the notebook .ipynb file in `example` folder.
+and open a notebook .ipynb file in `example` folder.

 ### Troubleshooting

-If your get JS errors in your notebook / see broken link icons for each widget / see this kind of errors `404 GET /static/jupyterlab-plotly.js` or other missing JS library :
+If you get JS errors in your notebook / see broken link icons for each widget / see this kind of errors `404 GET /static/jupyterlab-plotly.js` or other missing JS library :
-* try to remove your local `etc/` folder in antakia folder
+* try to remove your local `etc/` folder in `antakia` folder
 * try `jupyter lab` instead of `jupyter notebook`
 * probably useless but worth trying : `jupyter nbextension enable --py widgetsnbextension`
 * try to `pip install --force-reinstall` ipywidgets widgetsnbextension